 'I foresee Norvic as the region's medical hub soon' - Mr. Basant K. Chaudhary

 It gives me pride that Norvic's accomplished doctors and allied staff have managed to create a haven for healing and relief to the country's ailing and suffering.
 Gone are the days when even the slightest of medical complications sent our people rushing abroad for treatment.
 Norvic, I proclaim, has emerged as the hospital of choice in Kathmandu and surrounding regions.
 Its clientele comprises top dignitaries and commoners alike.
 Norvic is acknowledged as a caring brand.

 Norvic's rapid growth in the recent past is testimony to the emphasis we lay on upgrading medical specialities and technology.
 The world of medical care is making giant strides.
 To keep pace with the latest developments, we must constantly remain on our toes.
 Capital expenditure on the latest medical technology and equipment has become a protocol at Norvic.
-So is the enhancement of medical skills of our experts and para-medical staff.
+So is the enhancement of the medical skills of our experts and para-medical staff.
 We are committed to recruiting, retaining and developing a diverse team of talented professionals.